Pay Clinics Bill Online | Pay Hospital Bill Online

 MERCY MEDICAL CENTER

-- Patient Care Questions or Concerns?
-Call the clinic you visited
+- Patient care questions or concerns?
+Please call the clinic you visited.

 At the time of registration, you will be asked to provide either your current insurance company card or information about your current insurance company.
 In addition, please furnish any specific forms or original documentation (claim forms, authorizations, referrals, etc.) required by your insurance company.